li-jianli/jovay-docs/guide/developer-quickstart.md

 ### Drips from faucets🚰
 Go to [zan.top](https://zan.top/faucet/ethereum) to get your Sepolia testnet tokens.
 After completing this step, you can see your account balance on MetaMask.

-There are other faucets if you can't receive tokens from zan.top faucet.
+There are some other faucets if you can't receive tokens from zan.top faucet.
 - [Infura](https://www.infura.io/faucet/linea)
 - [GetBlock](https://getblock.io/faucet/eth-sepolia/)
 - [hainstack](https://faucet.chainstack.com/sepolia-testnet-faucet)